lsst/LDM-151/index.rst

 Aperture surface brightness
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.
 Aperture surface brightness will be computed in a variable number, depending on the size of the source, of concentric, logarithmically spaced, :term:`PSF`-homogenized, elliptical apertures, convolved to standard seeing.

+.. _alg_deblender:

 Deblender
 ^^^^^^^^^

-[alg:deblender]

 At the depths probed by LSST images, many of the sources are superimposed on each other on the sky (“blended”), which makes detecting